MicrosoftDocs/win32/desktop-src/printdocs/pageblackgenerationprocessingblackinklimit.md

 ---
-description: This topic is not current.
+description: Learn about the PageBlackGenerationProcessingBlackInkLimit parameter.
+This topic isn't current.
 For the most current information, see the Print Schema Specification. ms.assetid: 96b48917-1fbc-467f-b2b4-1a9673f1ee99
 title: PageBlackGenerationProcessingBlackInkLimit
 ms.topic: article